LeChatP/RaR-perf/README.md

 I found out that my default (fallback) options values were fully dynamically allocated for each task, explaining the big gap in performance during the first update.
 Now I use constants. and results are better!
 We have 77% better raw performance and 45% better slope than sudo.
 It means that we lost 20% of the slope, but seems realistic as we added more features.

-### Conclusion

-The optimization of RootAsRole outperforms sudo with a 66% improvement in raw performance and scalability slope with the CBOR file format.
-While JSON remains less efficient, RootAsRole supports interchangeable file formats, enabling users to balance their preference for JSON with the need for performance through CBOR.
-Future work could explore relational databases like Limbo to further enhance performance.
-Also, we could test the performance of the Rust implementation of sudo.

 <img src="result_25-07-04_15.44.png" />